-Government House sits on Lake Burley Griffin and is a heritage listed building, which means various historic parts of the property have to be maintained for future generations.
-This is where the Governor-General lives and carries out ceremonial, constitutional and community duties, as well as receiving official visitors.
+Government House sits on Lake Burley Griffin.
+It is a heritage listed building and various historic parts of the property have to be maintained for future generations.
+This is where the Governor-General of the Commonwealth of Australia lives and carries out ceremonial, constitutional and community duties, along with receiving official visitors.

-Thousands of school children come from all over Australia to walk through the beautiful gardens, see the Government House mob of kangaroos and walk through the house itself.
-Tours of the house and gardens are conducted by Government House staff and the information presented contributes to a further understanding of what it means to be an Australian citizen, how governments work, and the special role of the Governor-General.
+Thousands of schoolchildren come from all over Australia to walk through the beautiful gardens, see the Government House mob of kangaroos and walk through the house.
+Tours of the house and gardens are conducted by Government House staff.
+Information presented contributes to a further understanding of what it means to be an Australian citizen, how governments work, and the special role of the Governor-General.

-Open weekdays with session times from 9.30 am to 4 pm.
+Government House is open weekdays, with session times from 9 am to 4 pm.
 Bookings are required.
-Please note changes to tours may be made at short notice due to changes in the Governor-General’s programme.
+Please note changes to tours may be made at short notice due to changes in the Governor-General’s program.